Markim Hall, Second Floor

 All Macalester students planning to study off-campus are encouraged to apply for both national and program-based scholarships.
 Browse the following sections for more information about various scholarship opportunities.

 In memory of Paul Gerdes, a Macalester College student who had studied abroad in Brazil, the Gerdes family, in collaboration with Macalester, has established a unique scholarship for Macalester students.
-The Paul Gerdes Scholarship supports a one-month extension of independent study, immediately following an approved semester abroad in a developing country, on a topic concerning social justice.
+The Paul Gerdes Scholarship supports a one-month extension of independent study, immediately following an approved semester abroad, on a topic concerning social justice.

 Typically, one scholarship will be awarded annually.
-Individual applications will be solicited after the Study Away Review Committee reviews all proposals for the current semester.
+Individual applications will be solicited after the Study Away Review Committee reviews all proposals for the current academic year.

 The National Security Education Program (NSEP) David L. Boren Scholarships offer a unique opportunity for U.S. undergraduates to study abroad.
 NSEP awards scholarships to American students for study of world regions critical to U.S. interests (including Africa, Asia, Eastern Europe, Eurasia, Latin American & the Caribbean, and the Middle East).
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 Recipients of a Boren Scholarship must commit to working in the federal government in positions with national security responsibilites.